ABOUT ME

 As a graduate student, I discovered that it was possible to have a career exploring alien worlds, no starship required.
 From there, I became interested in the dynamics of planetary orbits and the possible origins of planets.

-Today, I am a currently a research scientist Center for Relativistic Astrophysics at Georgia Tech.
-I use numerical methods to explore the dynamical nature of planetary systems that orbit single stars like TRAPPIST-1 and those that have more than one stellar host like the Kepler circumbinary planets.
+Today, I am an Assistant Professor at Valdosta State University in the Department of Physics, Astronomy, Geosciences, and Engineering Technology (PAGET).
+In my research, I use numerical methods to explore the dynamical nature of planetary systems that orbit single stars like TRAPPIST-1 and those that have more than one stellar host like the Kepler circumbinary planets or the potential for planets orbiting Alpha Centauri AB.

 EDUCATION